spectral-compute/scale-docs/docs/manual/inline-ptx.md

 behaviour.
 This pragmatic choice should reduce how often such broken programs fail to function, but such code is broken by definition.

+Note that the `volatile` on non-empty `volatile asm` blocks has no effect on the behaviour of the SCALE compiler. `volatile` asm is a conservative feature that allows the compiler to model "unknowable" implicit dependencies of the actions takenby the inline asm.
+Since we're compiling the asm to IR, the *actual* dependencies and properties of everything it does are known and modelled.
+This can improve optimisation, but may break programs that have undefined behaviour that was being hidden by the optimisation barrier effect of the volatile asm block.

 ## `asm` input/output types

 `nvcc` doesn't appear to consistently follow its own tying rules for PTX asm inputs/outputs.
-It the following invalid things to occur in some cases (and real programs depend on this):
+It allows the following invalid things to occur in some cases (and real programs depend on this):

 - Writes to read-only asm bindings are permitted (such as writing to an "r") constraint.
 The result of the write is not visible to the caller: it's